CA LLC Fee: Everything You Need to Know

 Specialized business licensing will likely require additional fees, which will vary depending on the licenses your business will be required to maintain in order to conduct business in California.
 In most cases, these fees will range between $50 and $100 for licenses pertaining to small businesses.
 Depending on the type of business you're starting, though, you may also be required to obtain industry-specific licenses in addition to this.

 If you need help learning more about CA LLC fee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.